denten-books/plain-text/1-chapter.md

 action.

-To confront the computer as a *literary* device, optimized for symbolic exchange, one must first come to terms with its peculiar relationship to universal Turing machines.
+To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.

 More than any other mechanism, the Turing machine defined the very limits of computation.
 Since its inception, the Turing machine has remained a controversial construct that elicits academic debate.
-The debate concerns a paradox at the very heart of computer science and electrical engineering.
+The debate concerns a paradox at the heart of computer science and electrical engineering.
 Turing imagined his machine as a physical device that solves a theoretical problem.
 Actual computers, in turn, emulate a hypothetical Turing machine.
 Computation therefore emerges as a figure stuck in the loop between the ideal